KDE/documentation-develop-kde-org/content/docs/getting-started/hello_world.md

 ## Abstract

 Your first program shall greet the world with a friendly "Hello World!".
-For that, we will use a [KMessageBox](docs:kwidgetsaddons;KMessageBox) and customise one of its buttons.
+For that, we will use a [KMessageBox](docs:kwidgetsaddons;KMessageBox) and customize one of its buttons.

 ![](result.png)